 The downside of this u-lock mount is that it takes a relatively long time to attach and remove the u-lock.
 You have to undo all three velcro spots to get the lock off and on.

 Obviously this doesn’t take forever, but if you’re getting on and off your bike a lot it can be a bit tiresome!
-Check out the latest price for this U-lock mount system on Amazon.

-TOURBON Canvas Bicycle U-Lock Tote Bag
+4. Easiest U-Lock To Store: TOURBON Canvas Bicycle U-Lock Tote Bag

 Here’s a different way to carry your u-lock while bicycling.